 The Mazda 3 exclamation mark in a circle symbol comes on in red when the parking brake is on and should go off when the parking brake is released.
 If the light remains on when the parking brake is released, it may indicate low brake fluid levels or a malfunction with the braking system.

-With Electric Parking Brake
+- With Electric Parking Brake

 If this light stays on, it indicates either low brake fluid levels or a system fault.

-|Stop your vehicle as soon as it’s safe to do so.
+What to do: Stop your vehicle as soon as it’s safe to do so.
 Check under the bonnet in the brake fluid reservoir and top up with fluid if required.
 If fluid doesn’t require topping up and the hand brake is released but the light remains on, it could be dangerous to continue driving.

-|EBFD||High||EBFD, or ‘Electronic Brake Force Distribution’ system has determined that some brake components have a malfunction.
-This is illustrated by the illumination of both the brake system light (red) and the ABS light (amber).||Do not attempt to drive if both the brake light and ABS light up simultaneously.
-This is dangerous and it's advisable that you stop the car and arrange the vehicle to be recovered.|
+Description: EBFD, or ‘Electronic Brake Force Distribution’ system has determined that some brake components have a malfunction.
+This is illustrated by the illumination of both the brake system light (red) and the ABS light (amber).

-|Battery||High||The Mazda 3 battery light comes on (red) for a short time with ignition as normal.
-If it comes on while driving, it indicates a malfunction with the charging system of generator.
-Engine may cut-out at any time.||If the light comes on while driving, immediately turn off any unnecessary electrical equipment such as the heater or air conditioning for example.
+What to do: If the light comes on while driving, immediately turn off any unnecessary electrical equipment such as the heater or air conditioning for example.
 This may prolong the use of the vehicle for enough time to find somewhere safe to stop.

-|Oil Pressure||Critical||The red oil can symbol indicates a loss of engine oil pressure.
+Description: The red oil can symbol indicates a loss of engine oil pressure.
 High engine oil pressure is required to enable oil to circulate the engine.
 The light will come on at startup and shortly go out as normal.
-If the light comes on during driving, immediate action is required.||Stop and turn off the engine as soon as safely possible.
-Do not restart engine as engine components are highly likely to be damaged.
-Arrange for vehicle to be recovered.|
+If the light comes on during driving, immediate action is required.

-|Coolant Temperature||Critical||The red thermometer symbol comes on at start-up ans goes out shortly as normal.
+Description: The red thermometer symbol comes on at start-up and goes out shortly as normal.
 If it comes on when driving, it indicates that the engine coolant temperature is too high.
 Immediate action is required if this light comes on else engine components may be damaged.
-Other symptoms include a loss of power, knocking or pinging noise.||Stable Light
+Other symptoms include a loss of power, knocking or pinging noise.

 Immediately and as soon as safely possible, pull over and switch off the engine.
 Allow 15 minutes or so for engine to cool down.
 Check for water leaks.
 If no leaks, continue driving.